singlecla/singlecla/cla.md

 ## Purpose

 This contributor license agreement spells out how I license contributions to public software projects on this website.
-That way projects can accept my contributions without fear of licensing problems and I can sign one contributor license agreement for all projects here, rather than one for each project.
+That way projects can accept my contributions without fear of licensing problems, without my having to do a CLA for every single project.

 ## Pull Requests Covered